qubka/ColorOs-Debloat-Guide/README.md

 ⚠️ *Note: Some widgets still contain Chinese text, but most essentials are translated.*

+❗ *Error: This method may not work on some versions of ColorOS.*

 ---

 ## 🔍 How to Replace Chinese Global Search